BR Hills and K Gudi

 Date: 2-Jul-16

-This weekend was booked for a day trip to Biligiri Rangana Hills, popularly known as BR Hills.
-This hill range is located in the Chamaraja Nagar district of Karnataka and is famous for its wide variety of flora and fauna.
-Since we could cover Shivana Samudra falls (Gaganachukki and Bharachukki Falls) on the way, we decided to revisit these falls en route.
+This weekend was reserved for a day trip to Biligiri Rangana Hills, popularly known as BR Hills.
+Located in the Chamarajanagar district of Karnataka, this hill range is known for its rich biodiversity and diverse flora and fauna.
+Since Shivanasamudra Falls (Gaganachukki and Bharachukki Falls) could be covered along the way, we decided to revisit these waterfalls during the trip.

 B R Hills and K Gudi